 Contact Land Conservation Concepts, Inc. so that we may confirm current pricing and availability and send you a term sheet.
 When you are ready to proceed, sign and return the term sheet.
 After we receive your term sheet, we'll confirm your credit allocation, closing date, and the payee for your check.
 We complete closings within two weeks, subject to seller availability to sign the transfer form (Form LPC-2).
 Once we receive your check and the transfer form notarized by the seller, we complete the closing.
 The Virginia Department of Taxation will send you an acknowledgement letter to confirm that you have the credits when they process the transfer form.

 The land preservation tax credit arises from a donation of land or a conservation easement on property.
 A conservation easement is a landowner's relinquishment of certain property rights in perpetuity.
 Typically, the property rights relinquished include development rights, or the ability to conduct certain types of activities on the property.
-Donations are conveyed by deed of gift to independent holders such as land trusts or government agencies, which, in the case of conservation easement donations, are responsible for monitoring and enforcing compliance.
+Donations are conveyed by deed of gift to independent holders such as government agencies or land trusts, which, in the case of conservation easement donations, are responsible for monitoring and enforcing compliance.
 If a conservation easement diminishes the value of the property, the owners may claim part of the diminution as a credit against their Virginia income tax liability.
 Similarly, land donors may claim part of the value of their land donation.
 For donations made on or after January 1, 2007, 40% may be claimed.
 For donations made before January 1, 2007, 50% could be claimed.
-The economic substance of the credit is that it enables the Commonwealth of Virginia and other holders to receive donations of Virginia land and development rights at a cost to the taxpayer of $.40 for each dollar in value donated (the amount of the credit).
+The economic substance of the credit is that it enables the Commonwealth of Virginia and other holders to receive donations of Virginia land and development rights at a cost to the taxpayer of $.40 for each dollar in value donated (the amount of the tax credit).

 Before land preservation tax credits may be used to pay Virginia income taxes or transferred to buyers, they must be registered with the Virginia Department of Taxation.
 Form LPC-1is the application for registering credits.
 Once Taxation processes the LPC-1, they send the donor an acknowledgement letter to confirm that the credits have been registered.
 The total amount of credit that may be registered each year is capped at $100,000,000 by statute (Governor McDonnell and the Legislature eliminated the annual inflation adjustments to the cap in 2013).
 Special review requirements apply to conservation easements recorded after January 1, 2007 yielding $1,000,000 or more in credits, and, if any part of the property has been eased within the preceding three years, to applications for more than $250,000 in credits.
 For these donations, the Virginia Department of Conservation and Recreation (DCR) must verify conservation value before Taxation will register the credits.
 The DCR verification process was not required to register credits originating from donations recorded before January 1, 2007.